Real Polynomial Root-finding by Means of Matrix and Polynomial Iterations

 \begin{remark} ({\rm Acceleration by Means of Scaling.}) One can dramatically accelerate the initial convergence of Algorithm \ref{alg2} by applying {\em determinantal scaling} (cf. \cite{H08}), that is, by replacing the matrix $M_0=C_{p}$ by the matrix $M_{0}=0.5(\nu C_p-(\nu C_p)^{-1})$, for $\nu=1/|\det(C_p)|^{1/n}=|p_n/p_0|$. \end{remark}

 \begin{remark} In the presence of rounding errors Algorithm \ref{alg2} and all our other algorithms approximate both $r$ real and $r_+-r$ nearly real eigenvalues of the matrix $M$, for some $r_+\ge r$.
-These eigenvalues, however, are the roots of $p(x)$ and, under some mild assumptions about the isolation of every such a root from the $n-1$ other roots, we can refine their approximations very fast (cf. Theorems \ref{thren} and \cite{PT14b}).
+The $r$ real eigenvalues, however, are the roots of $p(x)$ and we can refine their approximations very fast (cf. Theorems \ref{thren} and \cite{PT14}), under some mild assumptions about the isolation of every such a root from the $n-1$ other roots.
+(One can partly relax these assumptions by extending the techniques of \cite{PT14}.)
 Then we can readily select the $r$ real eigenvalues among the $r_+$ real and nearly real ones.

 Generally, however, the distinction between real and nearly real roots is very slim in our numerical algorithms.
 As this was pointed out in \cite{Ba}, in the course of performing the iterations, the real eigenvalues can become nonreal, due to rounding errors, and then would converge to $\pm \sqrt {-1}$.
-In our extensive tests we never observed such a phenomenon, apparently because in these tests the convergence to $\pm \sqrt {-1}$ was much slower for the nearly real eigenvalues than for the eigenvalues with reasonably large imaginary parts. \end{remark}
+In our extensive tests we have never observed such a phenomenon, apparently because in these tests the convergence to $\pm \sqrt {-1}$ was much slower for the nearly real eigenvalues than for the eigenvalues with reasonably large imaginary parts. \end{remark}